 Sonogram Tech Education Requirements and Career Information

 Sonogram technicians, also known as ultrasound technicians, use high-frequency sound waves to image patients' internal organs and help in the diagnosis of illnesses and disease.
 Most sonogram technicians are employed in hospitals, although some work in doctors' offices and other healthcare facilities.
+The majority of sonographers hold a 2-year degree in sonography, and many choose to earn voluntary certification to better compete for jobs.

 Although certification is not a state requirement for employment, many sonogram techs choose certification to improve their employment opportunities.
-Certification is available through the American Registry for Diagnostic Medical Sonography, the American Registry of Radiologic Technologists and the Cardiovascular Credentialing International.
+Certification is available through the American Registry for Diagnostic Medical Sonography, the American Registry of Radiologic Technologists and Cardiovascular Credentialing International.
 Sonogram techs can choose to be certified in a sonography specialty.

 To obtain certification, they must complete training and pass an examination in physics and instrumentation.
 Sonogram technicians must complete continuing education to maintain certification.